 Having successfully run the captive breeding programme for seven years, WCPF has, in 2011, handed the overall management of the programme to the MNET to be administered by the Great Gobi Strictly Protected Area ‘A’.
 WCPF will continue to seek funding for projects mutually agreed with the GGSPA ‘A’ and assist in the development of the breeding centre in every possible way.

-A release of two wild bull camels from the Mongolian breeding centre into the GGSPA ‘A’ took place on 20th September, 2013.
+A successful release of two wild bull camels from the Mongolian breeding centre into the GGSPA ‘A’ took place on 20th September, 2013 and another successful release of six wild bull camels in October 2015.